-Scott Quin has shown himself to be one of the strongest S14 swimmers in the country having won medals at the Paralympic Games, World and European Championships.
+Scott Quin has shown himself to be one of the strongest S14 swimmers in the country, having won medals at Paralympic, World and European level.

-The Warrender Baths based swimmer Quin (Scotland) won a silver medal in the SB14 100m Breaststroke at his debut Paralympic Games in Rio to cap off another strong season of swimming.
-It was gold and the continental title in the SB14 100m Breaststroke at the IPC European Championships earlier in 2016.
+The Warrender Baths-based swimmer made his Paralympic debut at Rio 2016, marking it by winning a silver medal in the SB14 100m Breaststroke event to cap another strong season of swimming, which had seen him win gold and the continental title in the same category at the European Championships earlier in the year.

-In 2013 Quin upgraded to MC 100m Breaststroke gold at the British Swimming Championships to earn himself a spot at his first IPC Swimming World Championships in Montreal where he reached the final and finished fifth in the same event.
+In 2013, Quin upgraded to MC 100m Breaststroke gold at the British Para-Swimming International Meet to earn himself a spot at his first World Championships in Montreal later in the year.
+That ended with a fifth-placed finish in the final.

-Competing against his European SB14 100m Breaststroke rivals, Quin finished fifth again in Germany in 2011 but his first taste of international competition inspired him to keep improving and he landed his first British medal in 2012 with MC 100m Breaststroke bronze at the London Aquatics Centre.
+Competing against his European SB14 100m Breaststroke rivals, Quin finished fifth again on his World Championship bow in Germany in 2011 - but his first taste of international competition inspired him to keep improving, and he landed his first British medal in 2012 with MC 100m Breaststroke bronze at the London Aquatics Centre.

-Breaststroke specialist Scott Quin’s initial breakthrough came in 2011, finishing fifth in the MC 100m Breaststroke at the British Swimming Championships in Manchester and earning himself a spot on his first international team.
+The Breaststroke specialist's initial breakthrough came earlier in 2011, when he finished fifth in the MC 100m event at the British Swimming Championships in Manchester and earned himself a spot on his first international team for those Berlin worlds.

 |SB14 50m Breaststroke||2015||31.06|

 |SB14 100m Breaststroke||2019||1:05.28||ER|